arbor-sim/arbor/doc/gs_single_cell.rst

 Great, we have defined our cell!
 Now, let's move to the network.
 Arbor can simulate networks with multiple individual cells, connected together in a network.
 Single cell models do not require the full *recipe* interface used to describing such network models, with many unique cells, network and gap junctions.
-Arbor provides a :class:`arbor. single_cell_model<arbor._arbor.single_cell_model>` helper that wraps a cell description, and provides an interface for recording potentials and running the simulation.
+Arbor provides a :class:`arbor.single_cell_model` helper that wraps a cell description, and provides an interface for recording potentials and running the simulation.

 .. code-block:: python